OpenWaterFoundation/owf-app-geoprocessor-python-test/test/commands/RunCommands/README.md

 # RunCommands Tests #

 No tests are currently implemented for the `RunCommands` command.
-This command is used by the `CreateRegressionTestCommandFile` to create a master command file that runs all of the tests.
+This command is used by the `CreateRegressionTestCommandFile` to create a command file that runs all of the tests in a suite.